michaelpelletier/AngularHackerNews/README.md

 # AngularHackerNews

-This is a trial created over the course of about 2 days as part of a programming test for a job.
+This is a trial created over the course of about 2 days as part of a programming test for a job application.
 It is a simple client for Hacker News created with Angular 1.5.8, that makes use of the Hacker News API provided by Firebase (https://hacker-news.firebaseio.com/).

 Please note that this is mostly a "proof of concept" and is not intended to be